ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 }
 ```

-Let us reflect on that.
-The query document can hold multiple named operations.
+The named operation `getFoo` has become the method `GetFooAsync` in our generated client.
+This is nice since we kind of control from our GraphQL document the shape of our C# API.
+But there is more to that.
+A query document can hold multiple named operations.
 In essence the query document describes the interface between the client and the server.
-Each named operation will become one method in your client that will execute that exact operation on the server.

 ```graphql
 query function_a {